vanHeemstraSystems/briefer/README.md

-repository-name
+briefer
-# Repository Name
+# Briefer

+>

+Based on "Briefer" at https://www.briefer.cloud/

-Based on "ABC" at https://www.abc.com/
+Based on "" at

 ## 100 - Introduction